BNP leader Nick Griffin banned by Buckingham Palace

 Before the ban was imposed Mr Griffin, an MEP for North West England, described the Buckingham Palace invitation on the BNP website as a "highly symbolic breakthrough" for the party and e-mailed supporters asking for questions they would like him to ask the Queen.

-Mr Griffin also appeared on GMTV to talk about his invitation to the garden party.'No disrespect'
+Mr Griffin also appeared on GMTV to talk about his invitation to the garden party.

 But, in a statement, Buckingham Palace said: "Nick Griffin MEP will be denied entry to today's garden party at Buckingham Palace due to the fact he has overtly used his personal invitation for party political purpose through the media.
 This in turn has increased the security threat and the potential discomfort to the many other guests also attending.